 3. Create system snapshots

 Mint 18.3 introduced a new tool called Timeshift.
 It is, more or less like the System Restore feature on Windows machines.
 You create a snapshot instead of a restore point using Timeshift.
-If your system ever falls into some kind of trouble you can quickly revert back to a previous snapshot.
+If your system ever falls into trouble you can quickly revert to a previous snapshot.
 It’s like shifting time backward and your system works as if the problem never existed.
 Timeshift is pretty easy to use and there is no command-line hassle here.

 Linux Mint system snapshots